 Late winter or early spring is the best time time to prune most shrubs and trees—but not all!
 See our list of which trees and shrubs to prune, and get some general pruning tips for the season.

-Why Prune in Winter or Early Spring?
+Why Prune in Late Winter or Early Spring?

 In temperate regions, most plants go dormant during the winter.
 This is the time of year when they’ve halted active growth and have hunkered down for the cold weather.
-Because of this dormancy, winter and early spring are typically the best times to make any adjustments to the shapes of many trees and shrubs.
-You want to prune hard at end of winter or very early spring BEFORE any new growth starts.
+Because of this dormancy, late winter and early spring are typically the best times to make any adjustments to the shapes of many trees and shrubs.
+You want to prune hard at the end of winter or very early spring BEFORE any new growth starts.
 This allows the plant to put its energy towards producing new, healthy growth when the warmer temperatures of spring roll around.

 Practically speaking, it’s also a lot easier to see the true shape of deciduous plants in the winter, since their foliage is gone.